 Ms. Hammond became reStart’s Chief Financial Officer effective June 3, 2013.
 Ms. Hammond worked for many years as an audit manager with BKD, LLP, providing financial statement audits of not-for-profit healthcare and community organizations as well as governmental organizations.
 She has served as Chief Financial and Chief Operating Officer at El Centro for the past three years.
 Since 2006, Ms. Hammond has supported reStart’s mission to end homelessness as a member of our Board of Directors, serving as Chair of the Finance Committee and as Treasurer, Vice Chair and Chair of the Board.
 During this time, Ms. Hammond almost single-handedly developed processes for financial reports, provided astute guidance to accounting and administrative staff and became an expert on reStart’s operations.
 In her new role as reStart’s CFO, Ms. Hammond will assist the Executive Director in developing and evaluating short- and long-range financial plans and policies, and will ensure that finance/accounting practices are efficiently managed and in full compliance with applicable laws as well as governmental and regulatory standards.
 Ms. Hammond will also work closely with the Board's Finance Committee and will supervise reStart's financial staff.

-KC Spirit of PartFood & Housing: Harvesters, housing authorities and VA; Employment: Full Employment Council, Helping Hand of Goodwill, Women’s Employment Network, and Rehabilitation Institute; Job Skills, Life Skills, & Financial Literacy: United Services Community Action Agency, Urban Financial Services Coalition KC and United Way; Substance Abuse: AA, NA, Renaissance West, Rediscover and Imani House; Mental & Physical Health Services: Truman Medical Center/Behavioral Network, Swope Health Services, Samuel U. Rodgers, Research Medical Center and Comprehensive Mental Health Centers; Health & Nutrition Programming: American Lung Association, HealthCare USA, KC Community Gardens, KC Free Health Clinic, KCMO Health Department, KC Regional Arthritis Center, Legal Aid of Western Missouri, Lincoln Univ.
-Extension, Mid-America Immunization Coalition, Sheffield Place, Univ. of Missouri Extension, UMKC Dental School, and Dr. Yoder & One Sight Foundation; HIV/AIDS Services: KC Free Health Clinic, SAVE, Inc. and Good Samaritan Project; Sexual Assault &Domestic Violence: MOCSA, Rose Brooks, Newhouse and Hope House; Arts & Children’s Programming: KC Public Library, Rockhurst Univ., HALO Foundation, Red Star Studios, Nelson-Atkins, KC Friends of Alvin Ailey, Lyric Opera, Coterie Theater and KC Ballet.
+KC Spirit of PartFood & Housing: Harvesters, housing authorities and VA; Employment: Full Employment Council, Helping Hand of Goodwill, Women’s Employment Network, and Rehabilitation Institute; Job Skills, Life Skills, & Financial Literacy: United Services Community Action Agency, Urban Financial Services Coalition KC and United Way; Substance Abuse: AA, NA, Renaissance West, ReDiscover and Imani House; Mental & Physical Health Services: Truman Medical Centers/Behavioral Network, Swope Health Services, Samuel U. Rodgers, Research Medical Center and Comprehensive Mental Health Centers; Health & Nutrition Programming: American Lung Association, HealthCare USA, KC Community Gardens, KC Free Health Clinic, KCMO Health Department, KC Regional Arthritis Center, Legal Aid of Western Missouri, Lincoln Univ.
+Extension, Mid-America Immunization Coalition, Sheffield Place, MU Extension, UMKC Dental School, and Dr. Yoder & One Sight Foundation; HIV/AIDS Services: KC Free Health Clinic, SAVE, Inc. and Good Samaritan Project; Sexual Assault &Domestic Violence: MOCSA, Rose Brooks, Newhouse and Hope House; Arts & Children’s Programming: KC Public Library, Rockhurst Univ., HALO Foundation, Red Star Studios, Nelson-Atkins, KC Friends of Alvin Ailey, Lyric Opera and KC Ballet.

 Indirect Public Support HelpIndirect public support represents revenue received through solicitation campaigns.
 This includes funding United Way and other federated fundraising organizations, but does not include donor designated contributions.